mmcloughlin/bib/README.md

 ## Additional Features

+* Format BibTeX files with `bib fmt`
-Link check URLs in your bibliography with `bib linkcheck` command.
+* Link check URLs in your bibliography with `bib linkcheck` command.

 ## License